Lisp-Stat/statistics/README.md

 ## LH-Stat Functions

-These abreviations are used in function and variable names:
+These abbreviations are used in function and variable names:
 | abbreviation | meaning |
 | --- | --- |
 | ci  | confidence interval          |